While physical distancing requirements have been lifted in businesses, it is still an important measure for infection

 - Shop for groceries, medicines and other supplies once per week or less, and go alone if possible.

 - Use food delivery services or online shopping.

 - Work from home when possible and conduct virtual meetings.

-- Greet with a wave or head nod instead of a handshake, kiss or hug with those outside of your social circle.
+- Greet with a wave or head nod instead of a handshake, kiss or hug with those outside of your household.

-- Use technology to keep in touch with friends and family outside of your social circle and for virtual play dates for children.
+- Use technology to keep in touch with friends and family outside of your household and for virtual play dates for children.